mkanoria/product-hunt/README.md

 # product-hunt

-Simple product hunt website made using Django and Bootstrap -- clone of www.producthunt.com User can create new accounts and sign in, add new products and then upvote other products Home page displays all the products and their upvotes
+Product hunt website made using Django and Bootstrap -- simple clone of www.producthunt.com<br>User can create new accounts and sign in, add new products and then upvote other products<br>Home page displays all the products and their upvotes